JUA96/JUA96/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ... on a web scraping and data mining project in Python
-- 🌱 I’m currently learning ... geospatial analysis in Python
+- 🌱 I’m currently learning how to do ... geospatial analysis in Python
 - 🧑🏾‍🤝‍🧑🏾 I’m looking to collaborate on ... on projects that combine political science and data science
 - 🤔 I’m looking for help with ...
-NLP for unstructured text and social media data
+NLP for unstructured text, and specifically social media data
 - 💬 Ask me about ...
 Sentiment analysis in R and Python
 - 📥 How to reach me: ... joseph.arber1@gmail.com
 - 👔 For jobs and oppurtunities ... https://www.linkedin.com/in/josepharber/